-In this context, the “INCT - Biotechnology applied to plant stresses” proposes the integration of several Brazilian research groups and international partners, which are expert in plant physiology, transcriptomics, epigenetics, proteomics, bioinformatics and functional genomics.
+Hence, “INCT - Biotechnology applied to plant stresses” proposes the integration of several Brazilian research groups and international partners experts in plant physiology, transcriptomics, epigenetics, proteomics, bioinformatics, and functional genomics.
 The integrated research group aims to develop a multidisciplinary and multi-institutional network with national and international excellence to generate biotechnological assets applied to maize, soybean, and cotton.